european-modelling-hubs/covid19-scenario-hub-europe/model-abstracts/2023-08-01/Round5-MODUS_Covid-Episim-Abstract.md

 #### Any variation from the scenarios as specified
 We assume that Comirnaty XBB.1.5 is the only type of vaccination distributed during the vaccination campaign.
 This monovalent vaccine is assumed to provide the same protection against an infection with XBB.1.5. as the original mRNA vaccines protected against the wild-type of SARS-CoV-2.
 Synthetic persons could only get the new vaccinations if they hadn't been infected or vaccinated within the last 12 months (as per [STIKO](https://www.rki.de/DE/Content/Kommissionen/STIKO/Empfehlungen/Stellungnahme-COVID-19-Varianten-adaptierte-Impfstoffe.html) recommendation) and only agents who were already vaccinated (+ potentially boostered) could receive the booster.
-For the "upper-limit" vaccination case, we reduced the wait period to 6 months and also allowed unvaccinated agents to receive the booster.
+For the "upper-boundary" vaccination case, we reduced the wait period to 6 months and also allowed unvaccinated agents to receive the booster.

 ## Additional assumptions